gregorispielmann/shopcart-react-redux/README.md

 # Shop Cart

-A simple shop cart made with Reactjs, Redux, Redux-Form and Material-UI.
+A simple responsive shop cart made with Reactjs, Redux, Redux-Form and Material-UI.
 This app was made using Toastify, Immer and others libs too.

 ## Screenshots